jjring/react-native-portfolio/README.md

 ## React native Portfolio
 This repo contains a subset of the code I wrote for the React Native Map My Drive app available on iOS and Android.
+I developed the entire app myself including the concept, architecture, logic, UI, and release.
+The app integrates with a lot of third party React Native libraries as well as using APIs from Firebase, TomTom, and IAPHUB.

 ### Map My Drive
 Map My Drive is a React Native app built for iOS and Android.
 It simply tracks your route as you drive, run, bike, or just move around.
 It makes sharing your routes easy by sharing a link to map that can be opened on a computer or mobile device or by exporting the route as different file types.